zadean/xqerl/README.md

 The XDM is kind of rough.
 Should possibly be made a positional binary format for quick random access.

-Number/Date formatting is only partially implemented.
+Integer/Date formatting is only partially implemented (fn:format-number is implemented).

-There is no concept of negative-zero (but who cares right?) (ok, I do... coming soon).
+<s>There is no concept of negative-zero (but who cares right?) (ok, I do... coming soon).</s> Fixed.

 ... and most likely many more things ...